Our Vision

 Other City News

-You can see their presentation and read community members’ feedback about this proposal here.
+You can see their presentation and community members’ feedback here, and you can read The Lawrence Times article about the Commission meeting here.

 More Info on Parks & Rec Fees!